-January 3, 2015 | Fitness & Sports
+January 3, 2019 | Categories: Fitness

-“During winter, there are fewer social outdoor activities to distract us from working out,” says Jorge Urquijo, Vinyasa yoga instructor and dance fitness instructor at New York Sports Club and Seek Fitness in New York City.
-“It’s a great time to explore different disciplines, classes or fitness formats so you can see what actually works for your specific goals.”
+There’s a good chance your workout motivation has been waning once it started getting darker and colder this fall.
+To help you find fresh ways to get motivated to exercise, we talked to fitness experts for their suggestions on you can be excited to work out all winter long.
+“I actually find it easy to exercise in the winter since there less social outdoor activities to distract us,” says Jorge Urquijo, Vinyasa yoga instructor and dance fitness instructor at New York Sports Club and Seek Fitness in NYC.
+“It’s a great time to explore different disciplines, classes, or fitness formats so you can see what actually works for your specific goals.”